andtos90/react-slides-coding-zone/slides.md

 ---
 # try also 'default' to start simple
 theme: seriph
+# title of your slide, will auto infer from the first header if not specified
+title: 'React - Andrea Tosatto'
+# titleTemplate for the webpage, `%s` will be replaced by the page's title
+titleTemplate: 'React - Andrea Tosatto'
+# favicon, can be a local file path or URL
+favicon: ./assets/react-icon.svg
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: ./assets/react-icon.svg